-- Our Pledge.
-We respect the privacy and the dignity of all individuals.
-When we collect and maintain personal information that relates to your employment, we take special care to limit access to your personal information to personnel who need to know such information to perform their jobs. - Don't Snoop.
-Employees should not search for or retrieve items from another employee's workspace without prior approval of that employee or management. - Rumors are Bad.
-Rumors have the propensity of spreading false information.
-They hurt your coworkers and the Company, destroy trust, and challenge your integrity if they turn-out to be false.
-We want to build our culture on the bedrock of truth.
-If you hear a rumor or hear someone spreading a rumor, stop them.
-Those rumors will ultimately hurt us by creating animosity and dissent among us, so encourage people who spread rumors to report their concerns so that the matter can be investigated and resolved before false information causes anyone to make poor decisions. - Communications on Work-Place Phones and Computers is NOT Private.
-Your communications on Company owned or sponsored communications devices, or systems, and materials stored on Company owned or sponsored equipment are not private.
-While you may use Company owned or sponsored computers, tablets, phones, smart phones, and any other Company owned communication or information technology equipment ("Devices") or information systems ("Systems") for personal use, your personal use is not private.
+Our Pledge.
+We respect the privacy and dignity of all individuals.
+When we collect and maintain personal information related to your employment, we take special care to limit access to your personal information only to personnel who need to know such information to perform their jobs.

+Don't Snoop.
+Employees should not search for or retrieve items from another employee's workplace without prior approval of that employee or management.

+Rumors Are Bad.
+Rumors often spread false information.
+We prioritize building our culture on the bedrock of truth.
+If you hear someone spreading a rumor, stop them.
+Those rumors will hurt us by creating animosity and dissent, so encourage those who spread rumors to report their concerns so that we may investigate and resolve the matter before false information causes anyone to make poor decisions.

+Communication On Work-Place Phones/Computers is NOT Private.
+While you may use Company owned or sponsored computers, tablets, phones, smart phones, and any other Company owned communication or information technology equipment ("Devices") or information systems ("Systems") for limited personal use, your personal use is not private.
 The Company reserves the right, to the fullest extent permissible under the law, to access all information or communications made or stored on Company property, Company owned or sponsored Devices, and Company Systems.
-If you choose to use, your Company email, or Company owned or sponsored cell phone or telephone systems, computers or email systems, office systems, offices, workspaces, desks, credenzas, or file cabinets to make private calls or store anything, the Company does not deem this information to be private.
+If you choose to use your Company email, or Company owned or sponsored cell phone or telephone systems, computers or email systems, office systems, offices, workspaces, desks, credenzas, or file cabinets to make private calls or store anything, the Company does not deem this information to be private.

 We provide an email and internet access to certain employees to help them do their work.
 You may use the email system and the internet only for legitimate business purposes in the course of your duties.
 Incidental and occasional personal use is permitted, but never for personal gain or any improper use.
 Further, you are prohibited from discussing or posting information regarding the Company on any external electronic forum, including websites, internet chat rooms, social media platforms or electronic bulletin boards, except as otherwise allowed under the Code.
+Any discrimination, harassment or violations of this Code on company equipment or using company provided email addresses will result in discipline or termination.